Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ### Connecting a Quadrature Shaft Encoder

 Quadrature encoders (which may use optical or magnetic technology) have either a differential output (often shown as A+,A-, B+,B-,N+,N- or as A,A',B,B',N,N') or a single ended output.
-The Duet 3 Expansion 1HCL has a 5-pin Molex KK connector for quadrature signals.
+The Duet 3 Expansion 1HCL v2.0 has both an 8-pin connector for differential and a 5 pin connector for single ended signals (v1.0/v1.0a hove only a 5-pin connector for single ended quadrature signals.

 *Note the index signal (N or Z) is not currently used*

+Here is a picture (courtesy of LDO motors) which shows a single ended and differential encoder output:

+![Image showing both single ended and differential encoder connection schemes](/duet_boards/duet_3_can_expansion/duet_3_1hcl/duet_3_1hcl_encoders_01.png =600x)

+### Single Ended
-If the encoder has a single ended output then the signal lines connect to the 1HCL input: A to A_INPUT, B to B_INPUT, and 5V or VCC to the +5V and ground to ground.
+If the encoder has a single ended output then the signal lines connect to the 1HCL 5 pin single ended input: A to A_INPUT, B to B_INPUT, and 5V or VCC to the +5V and ground to ground.
 The Z or N can be left disconnected.

+### Differential

+### Tabs {.tabset}

+#### V2.0
-If the encoder has a differential output then connect the A+, B+ to the signal inputs on the 1HCL.
+If the encoder has a differential output then connect the A+ to , B+ to the signal inputs on the 1HCL.
 5V/VCC to 5V and ground to ground.
 The A-,B- and Z+Z-/N+N- can be left disconnected.

-Here is a picture (courtesy of LDO motors) which shows a single ended and differential encoder output:

-![Image showing both single ended and differential encoder connection schemes](/duet_boards/duet_3_can_expansion/duet_3_1hcl/duet_3_1hcl_encoders_01.png =600x)
+#### V1.0, V1.0a
+If the encoder has a differential output then connect the A- to A-, A+ to A+ etc. 5V/VCC to 5V and ground to ground.
+The Z+Z-/N+N- can be left disconnected while the index pulse is not supported in firmware.

 ## Duet3D Magnetic Shaft Encoder